Jeramie Kling

 Kling was a founding member of The Absence and played drums on four of their albums, From Your Grave (2005), Riders of the Plague (2007), Enemy Unbound (2010) and A Gift for the Obsessed (2018).
 Enemy Unbound reached No. 55 on the Billboard Heatseekers chart following its release.
 The Absence is currently signed to M-Theory Audio.

-Kling became a member of Venom Inc. (Nuclear Blast) in 2018, following the departure of former drummer Abaddon.
+Kling became a member of Venom Inc. in 2018 following the departure of original drummer Abaddon.
 He uses the alias War Machine in that band.
+Kling departed Venom Inc. in 2023.

 Audio engineering

-Kling has worked as a front of house audio engineer for internationally recognized metal bands including Deicide, Kataklysm, Sepultura, Venom Inc. (prior to becoming a member), Exodus, Soilwork, and Arsis among others.
+Kling has worked as a front of house audio engineer for metal bands such as Deicide, Kataklysm, Sepultura, Venom Inc. (prior to becoming a member), Exodus, Soilwork, and Arsis, among others.